jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 For example,
 the following figure compares the major scale and the natural minor scale.

+Compare the **natural minor scale**, with minor third, sixth, and seventh intervals, which are easy to see next to the major third, sixth, and seventh intervals in the major scale shape.

+Also compare the **harmonic minor** with a major seventh, and the **ascending melodic minor** aka **jazz minor** with just a minor third.

+{% include figure.html
+    caption="Major scale, all major and perfect intervals." url="/assets/figures/interval-scale/intervals-6.svg"
+    class="chord row"
+%}

+{% include figure.html
+    caption="Natural minor scale.
+Minor third, sixth, and seventh intervals." url="/assets/figures/interval-scale/natural-minor-6.svg"
+    class="chord row"
+%}

 See {% include chapter-link.html slug="interval-scale" %} for more details.

 ## Assembling scales across strings